 There’s a lot more in a real screen reader: landmarks, navigating text at different granularities, repeating text when requested, and so on.
 Those features make various uses of the accessibility tree and the roles of the various nodes.
 But since the focus of this book is on the browser, not the screen reader itself, let’s focus for the rest of this chapter on additional browser features that support accessibility.

 The accessibility tree isn’t just for screen readers.
-Some users prefer touch output such as a braille display, instead of or in addition to speech output, for example.
+For example, some users prefer touch output such as a braille display instead of or in addition to speech output.
 While the output device is quite different, the accessibility tree would still contain all the information about what content is on the page, whether it can be interacted with, its state, and so on.
 Moreover, by using the same accessibility tree for all output devices, users who use more than one assistive technology (like a braille display and a screen reader) are sure to receive consistent information.

 The alert